- and

 …

-[else: # if loop completes without break
+[else: # only if loop completes without break

 …]